 Go hiking in Norway and discover why the locals can’t get enough of nature.
 Our most scenic landscapes are definitely best enjoyed on foot.

-The region of Haugalandet and its main city Haugesund can be used as a starting point for exploring Lysefjorden and its surrounding mountains.
-And if you love films and music, you might be in for a treat.
+The region of Haugalandet and its main city Haugesund can be used as a starting point for exploring the Lysefjord and its surrounding mountains.
+If you love film and music, you might be in for a treat.